 The main goal of the current study is to examine an idealized hurricane nature run (Nolan et al. 2013) to look for signals of the TCDC in the model and to characterize these signals in time and space.
 Using criteria described in the following section, a select period of the nature run is examined when the simulated hurricane was intense, in a low vertical wind shear environment, and sufficiently far from land.
 When analyses are constrained by these conditions, marked diurnal signals in radiation, thermodynamics, static stability, winds, and precipitation become evident in the simulation.
-Since the TCDC is a diurnal phenomenon, this study will begin with a focus on radiation in the hurricane nature run environment and will include analyses of outgoing longwave radiation (OLR), as well as shortwave, longwave, and total radiation tendencies.
-Discussion will then shift to include analyses of thermodynamics, static stability, winds, and finally precipitation.
-There are two aspects of the TCDC that are addressed by these discussions: 1) detection of the TCDC and radially propagating TC diurnal pulses (i.e. are TCDC signals that have been described and hypothesized in previous studies present in the hurricane nature run?); and 2) priming of the TC environment (i.e. are there diurnally varying aspects of the TC inner core and surrounding environment that promote the occurrence of convectively active, radially propagating TC diurnal pulses?).
-The findings that are presented confirm the satellite-based TCDC findings discussed by Dunion et al. (2014) and have implications for numerical modeling of TCs and furthering our understanding of how the TCDC (and associated diurnal pulses) forms, evolves, and possibly impacts TC structure and intensity.
+This study begins with a focus on radiation in the hurricane nature run environment and includes analyses of OLR, as well as shortwave, longwave, and total radiation tendencies.
+Discussion will then shift to include analyses of the TCDC that are addressed by these discussions: 1) detection of the TCDC and radially propagating TC diurnal pulses and 2) diurnal priming of the

+TC environment that promotes the occurrence of convectively active, radially propagating TC diurnal pulses.
+The findings that are presented confirm the satellite-based TCDC findings discussed by Dunion et al. (2014) and have implications for numerical modeling of TCs and furthering our understanding of how the TCDC and associated diurnal pulses form, evolve, and possibly impact TC structure and intensity.